 - Frustration tolerance: The ability to accept that you don’t always get what you want and things don’t always go your way; being able to handle such experiences with grace and maturity (not throw a tantrum like a toddler).

-So, how do you actually teach yourself these things?
+How do you actually reparent yourself and learn these skills?

 And a few more specific suggestions: